apache/airflow/docs/apache-airflow-providers-apache-pinot/operators.rst

 Reference
 ^^^^^^^^^

-For more information,please see the documentation at `Apache Pinot improvements for PinotAdminHook<https://github.com/apache/incubator-pinot/pull/4110>`
+For more information, please see the documentation at `Apache Pinot improvements for PinotAdminHook<https://pinot.apache.org/>`

 PinotDbApiHook
 --------------

-This hook uses standard-SQL endpoint.
-PQL endpoint is removed in updated versions of pinotdb library.
-For more information see `library documentation  <https://docs.pinot.apache.org/users/clients/python>`
+This hook uses standard-SQL endpoint since PQL endpoint is soon to be deprecated.

 Parameters
 ----------